Interview Hoarding: Conclusion

 \section{Conclusion}

-The 2020-21 global pandemic has had a significant impact on the way interviews are conducted.
-We anticipate that it will also impact the number of interviews doctors participate in.
-Through our simulations and theoretical results, we predict that unless hospitals also increase the number of interviews they offer, the 2021 NRMP match will result in a lower percentage of positions being filled and a less stable matching.
+The COVID-19 pandemic has had a significant impact on the way interviews are conducted.
+It has also impacted the distribution of interviews among doctors.
+Through our theoretical results and simulations, we argue that the 2021 NRMP Match was likely inferior to previous years.

 In future years, the NRMP should consider policies to mitigate these effects.
-Our analysis supports the idea of interview caps and our simulations provide evidence that such a policy would reduce the bottleneck created by the interview step.
+Our analysis supports the idea of interview caps and our simulations provide evidence that such a policy would reduce the bottleneck created by the interview phase.
 Such caps can be implemented with very limited centralization, for instance, using a ticket system.

 Even if such interventions are not possible in the very short run, our policy prescription is that residency programs should be advised to increase the number of candidates they interview relative to previous years.